Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

-<p> First, it is essential to conduct a visual analysis of the drought data using a choropleth and graduated symbol map (Figure 1).  </p> <br>
+<p> First, it is essential to conduct a visual analysis of the drought data using a choropleth and graduated symbol map (Figure 1).
+These are the drought deficiencies or surpluses recorded by each weather station as of June 1999.
+Notably, a clear pattern emerges: drought areas are clustered, with a notable transition from west to east.
+Western Kentucky, which typically experiences intense storms and more erratic weather, was largely free of drought or saw only minor decreases in rainfall.
+In contrast, eastern Kentucky, known for its higher frequency of rain showers, had multiple stations reporting precipitation deficiencies exceeding ten inches.
+These spatial patterns deviate from Kentucky’s usual precipitation trends, where western Kentucky often faces drought conditions and eastern Kentucky typically records higher rainfall levels, including orographic effects. </p>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/ei7BZYD.jpeg" alt="Drought by Weather Station" style="width:100%;max-width:625px">
 <figcaption> Figure 1.
 Cumulative Drought Values by Weather Station from July 1998 to June 1999 </figcaption>
 </figure> <br>

-<p> First, it’s important to examine the visual patterns of drought intensity in Kentucky as of June 1999 (Figure 1).
-A clear pattern emerges: drought areas are clustered, with a notable transition from west to east.
-Western Kentucky, which typically experiences intense storms and more erratic weather, was largely free of drought or saw only minor decreases in rainfall.
-In contrast, eastern Kentucky, known for its higher frequency of rain showers, had multiple stations reporting precipitation deficiencies exceeding ten inches.
-These spatial patterns deviate from Kentucky’s usual precipitation trends, where western Kentucky often faces drought conditions and eastern Kentucky typically records higher rainfall levels, including orographic effects. </p>

 <p> However, there are limitations within the dataset that should be addressed.
 The study area is bounded by Kentucky’s borders, meaning that significant drought values occurring just outside the state will not be included in the interpolation model.
 Additionally, there are few weather stations along the edges of Kentucky, which may lead to increased error in those areas.
 To mitigate these edge effects, a buffer could be applied around Kentucky's boundary before running the interpolation model.
 Ideally, incorporating data from weather stations in neighboring states would further enhance the analysis by reducing edge effects.  </p> <br>